Sister Abhaya murder case: Motives

-The CBI informed the Kerala High Court in late November 2008 and early December 2008 that Sister Abhaya had accidentally intruded upon Sr. Sephy and the other two accused priests in a "compromising position".
-Sr Sephy panicked and, on the spur of the moment, Sephy hit Abhaya with an axe meant for chopping firewood.
+The CBI informed the Kerala High Court in late November 2008 and early December 2008 that Sister Abhaya had accidentally intruded upon Sister Sephy and the other two accused priests in a "compromising position."
+Sister Sephy panicked and, on the spur of the moment, Sephy hit Abhaya with an axe meant for chopping firewood.
 The three accused together dumped Abhaya's body into the well.

 CBI also informed the High Court about the remarkable degree of care the accused took to hide the crime.
-This included hymen-restoration (hymenoplasty or hymenorrhaphy) procedure Sr. Sephy underwent allegedly in the church's hospital, which was discovered through gynaecological tests conducted on her in late 2008.
+This included hymen-restoration (hymenoplasty or hymenorrhaphy) procedure Sister Sephy underwent allegedly in the church's hospital, which was discovered through gynaecological tests conducted on her in late 2008.
 Further her pendulous breasts were also counted as a result of regular sexual relations.
 This was strongly refuted by the accused.
 The counsel for the accused dared CBI to prove that such an operation has ever been conducted in India.
 Moreover, the building where the crime was committed was extensively remodeled under the guise of restoration work to allegedly deface the scene.

-In pop culture
+In popular culture

 The 1999 Malayalam film Crime File starring Suresh Gopi directed by K Madhu Nair in the lead role was inspired by Sister Abhaya's murder.
 After on its release, the climax was reshot and altered from its original version after protest from Catholics in Kerala.